BabatundeOnabajo/IP2Location.IO-Visual-Studio-Code-Extension/README.md

 This is an extension for the popular Integrated Development Environment (IDE) Visual Studio Code.
 With this extension, you can obtain information about a given IP address within Visual Studio Code, either within the Command Palette or by right-clicking an IP address that appears within a given file.
 This program was "vibe coded" with Claude Opus 4.

 # Overview
+One thing I have always wanted to develop was a VS Code extension.
+I've also always wanted the convenience of getting information about a given IP address within VS Code, and so I decided to create this extension!

 # Requirements
 You need the following to run this program: